Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTS 450 1GB should theoretically be a lot superior to the GeForce GT 310 overall. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTS 450 1GB should be quite a bit faster than the GeForce GT 310 in general. (explain)

-Texel RateThe GeForce GTS 450 1GB is quite a bit (about 432%) better at AF than the GeForce GT 310. (explain)
+Texel RateThe GeForce GTS 450 1GB will be quite a bit (approximately 432%) better at AF than the GeForce GT 310. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison